 Maurice Vellekoop was born and raised in a suburb of Toronto.
 He grew up the youngest of four children in a Christian Reformed family.
-He is a cartoonist, illustrator, and the author of a graphic memoir that will be available in February 2024 called I’m So Glad We Had This Time Together.
+He is a cartoonist, illustrator, and the author of a graphic memoir that became available in February 2024 called I’m So Glad We Had This Time Together.
 He recently shared his story with Macleans Magazine and we are sharing it here as his story may resonate with many people in the Christian Reformed community.

 I grew up gay in a conservative home.
 The emerging anti-LGBTQ+ agenda horrifies me.
 Parents are calling for a return to the dark age I grew up in, devoid of nuance, compassion or understanding”